chanshiyucx/blog/notes/006-trim-text.md

 tags:
   - TypeScript/String
 ---
-A lot of bad text trimming code around usually cuts off a word mid-way through, which just looks bad.
-This code below aligns the ellipses with the start and end of words.
-It returns a tuple.
-This approach can obviously be used in any language.
+Many text truncation implementations often cut words abruptly in the middle, resulting in poor readability.
+The code below offers an elegant solution by ensuring the truncation occurs at word boundaries and adds ellipsis appropriately.
+It returns a tuple containing both the processed text and a flag indicating whether truncation was performed.

 ```typescript
 const trimText = (